wertust11/AssetBundle-Decryptor-For-CB2/README.md

 # AnimeGame-CB2 BinaryFileReader
  BinaryFileReader for CB2

-I have no idea who code this
+I have no idea who write this code.

+You should specify the path to your \StreamingAssets\AssetBundles folder, in Program.cs.
-After launching, a folder will be created in \StreamingAssets\AssetBundles, the files inside can be opened with https://github.com/Perfare/AssetStudio.
+After launching, a new folder will be created in \StreamingAssets\AssetBundles, the files inside can be opened with https://github.com/Perfare/AssetStudio.